cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 There is more space in mods for fun.
 In general the vanilla living dinos should be as realistic as possible to the science we know but the zombie, CBM, and fungal dinos can go anywhere as long as it's fun.

 # Adding, replacing, removing
 This mod is about adding content.
 In general it should have as light a touch on the vanilla game as possible.
-This helps us keep it working by itself and with other mods.
+This helps us keep it working by itself and with other mods and Cataclysm variants.

 # How to contribute
 This mod is distributed with the base game, so any content contributed will have to be submitted to the Github site.
 You can talk with the mod maintainers about your ideas on Discord.